Decision Models for Selecting Federated Learning Architecture Patterns: Introduction

-Google introduced federated learning in 2017~\cite{mcmahan2017communicationefficient} as an approach to solving the limited training data and data sharing restriction challenges.
-However, a federated learning system presents more architectural design challenges~\cite{10.1145/3450288,10.1145/3298981}, especially when dealing with the interactions between the central server and client devices to manage the tradeoffs amongst the software quality attributes.
-For instance, a federated learning system faces architecture challenges such as the need to consider how to actively manage multiple client devices while preventing malicious participants, or how to resolve the statistical and system heterogeneity across the client devices to maintain the model training performance\cite{10.1145/3298981}.
-Various federated learning software architectural challenges and propose approaches to tackle the challenges were articulated and presented in our systematic literature review (SLR)~\cite{10.1145/3450288}.
+Google introduced federated machine learning as a new concept for distributed machine learning settings in 2017~\cite{mcmahan2017communicationefficient}.
+The settings utilize a central server to orchestrate machine learning model training on widely distributed devices using their locally collected data, without central collection and preprocessing of training data.
+Hence, federated machine learning is able to solve data-sharing, privacy, and resource-sharing restriction challenges.
+However, a federated machine learning system presents more architectural design challenges~\cite{10.1145/3450288,10.1145/3298981}, especially when dealing with the interactions between the central server and client devices to manage the drawbacks amongst the software quality attributes.
+For instance, a federated machine learning system faces architecture challenges such as the need to consider how to actively manage multiple client devices while preventing malicious participants, or how to resolve the statistical and system heterogeneity across the client devices to maintain the model training performance~\cite{10.1145/3298981}.
+Various federated machine learning software architectural challenges and propose approaches to tackle the challenges were articulated and presented in our systematic literature review (SLR)~\cite{10.1145/3450288}.
 We have also summarised a set of software architectural patterns~\cite{lo2021architectural} to address the different requirements from different research articles and industrial practices.
 Despite having various patterns and solutions, architects may find it difficult to choose when and how to use them.
-Hence, we aim to structure the patterns and solutions to assist architects in selecting appropriate patterns during the federated learning system design through a series of pattern selection decision models.
-The goal is to provide guidance for federated learning architecture design decisions that meet the intended requirements while taking tradeoffs and constraints into consideration.
+Hence, we aim to structure the patterns and solutions to assist architects in selecting appropriate patterns during the federated machine learning system design through a series of pattern selection decision models.
+The goal is to provide guidance for federated machine learning architecture design decisions that meet the intended requirements while taking drawbacks and constraints into consideration.